peven/reveal.js/slides/swc_training_2_CleanCode.md

 > The best sentence?
 The shortest.
 Anatole France

 > Perfection is not when there is no more to add, but no more to take away.
-Antoine de Saint Exupéry
+Antoine de Saint Exup&eacute;ry

 > Conciseness is the sister of talent.
 Anton Chekhov